-Ever since the outset of the Cold War, the military alliance system, built with the Unit-

-3 Adam P. Liff and G. John Ikenberry, "Racing towards Tragedy?
-China's Rise, Military Competition in the Asia ed States as its core, has been a key component of the Asia-Pacific security architecture, which can be considered as a multi-tiered "alliance-type" security architecture.
+Ever since the outset of the Cold War, the military alliance system, built with the United States as its core, has been a key component of the Asia-Pacific security architecture, which can be considered as a multi-tiered "alliance-type" security architecture.
 The United States henceforth forged an array of bilateral and multilateral military alliances in Europe, Northeast Asia, Southeast Asia and even in South Asia and the Middle East.
 In the Asia-Pacific region, the US-led alliance system is called the "hub-and-spokes system", where the United States is positioned in the center of the hub while its allies are placed at the end of the spokes.
 This system features bilateral cooperation between the US and its allies without horizontal linkage between them.
 The rationale behind this system lies in the "threat-response" paradigm employed and favored by American scholars, that is, the alliance system is a rational response sparked by common threats.